 It is recommended that the largest fan be used so that it runs at the lowest tip speed, reducing fan noise while extending the life of the fan.
 This, however, does not necessarily mean that the noise level will be acceptable to OSHA, but acceptable levels can be achieved through the use of optional enclosures and silencers.

-This particular wheel is used for chopping thru magazines, signatures, slab waste, box board, newspaper, corrugated waste and chip board.
+This particular Heavy Duty Paper Handling Wheel is used for chopping through magazines, signatures, slab waste, box board, newspaper, corrugated waste and chip board.
 Any product that can be torn or ripped can be chopped by this wheel.
 It has a back plate and six (6) blades that are gusseted to both the blade and hub while being secured to the back plate as well.
 The blades range in size from 3/8" thick to 1" thick.
-Based on wheel weight and speed they can develop up to 18' of total static pressure.
+Based on wheel weight and speed, they can develop up to 18' of total static pressure.

-This wheel can handle the same grades as the Heavy Duty Wheel mention above.
-It however, has blade thicknesses of 3/16" to 1/4", which greatly reduces wheel weight.
+The High Speed Paper Handling Wheel can handle the same grades as the Heavy Duty Wheel mentioned above.
+It, however, has blade thicknesses of 3/16" to 1/4", which greatly reduces wheel weight.
 Based on weight and speed, this wheel can develop up to 30" of total static pressure.
 It is important when selecting a fan utilizing this type of wheel that the largest allowable fan size be used to keep down the wheel RPM.
 Due to the blade thickness being reduced with this wheel, the life span may be reduced because of wear and tear on the wheel itself.
-It therefore may be necessary to use a harder metal (abrasion resistance steel) to increase wheel life depending on the material and volume being conveyed.
+It, therefore, may be necessary to use a harder metal (abrasion resistance steel) to increase wheel life depending on the material and volume being conveyed.

 All of the above wheels are incorporated into fan packages which are shipped in complete units.
 They are constructed using top grade materials and components to ensure reliability while operating as efficiently as possible.
 The fan housings are continuously welded to ensure that they are built sturdy and have the ability to absorb the loading seen by a material handling fan.
 The shafts are machined from the best grade of ground, polished and straightened shafting available.
 The bearings are the highest quality self aligning roller bearings available for speed and loading conditions.
 Inlet and Discharge collars are designed to be flanged or use vibration isolation sleeves.
-Typically the discharges are flanged but depending on rotation vibration isolators can be used to prevent transmission of vibration to the ductwork.
+Typically the discharges are flanged but depending on rotation, vibration isolators can be used to prevent transmission of vibration to the ductwork.

 If noise reduction must be considered, we offer both sound enclosures and silencers.
 The sound enclosure itself attaches to the fan platform which will include steel decking.
 The enclosure is made from heavy gauge steel with 2" thick insulation and has an interior clearance of 6'-2" to allow sufficient room for maintenance.
-Entry is gain by way of a by-parting door with removable center support allowing for major changes.
-A low volume (500 CFM) roof exhauster is also provided to circulate air thru sound proof vents ensuring that the motor and drive are kept cool.
+Entry is gained by way of a by-parting door with removable center support allowing for major changes.
+A low volume (500 CFM) roof exhauster is also provided to circulate air through sound proof vents ensuring that the motor and drive are kept cool.
 Noise levels generally drop between 10-15 dba with the use of an enclosure depending on the product.
-For reducing noise levels at the entry points or hoods of the system, inline silencers are used.
+For reducing noise levels at the entry points or hoods of the system, in-line silencers are used.
 These are generally always used on the suction side of the fan system keeping the noise level at the production machine to a minimum.
 Discharge silencers can also be provided but are generally not used because most systems discharge into a separator and or filter.